 What’s even more interesting about your cat’s odd awake patterns in the night, is that the periods that your cat spends awake at night can mirror your own patterns of restlessness.
 According to Catster.com, researchers have discovered that those crazy hours of the night that your cat spends awake can mirror our own sleep patterns of the times we are awake or restless while we’re trying to catch some sleep.

 Remember, cats are crepuscular beings.
 This means that they are genetically pre-dispositioned to be most active at dawn and at dusk.
 So, if it seems like your cat is on dawn patrol when it comes to those early morning feedings, this is likely due to the fact that this would most likely be the time your cat would hunt for their breakfast if they were in the wild.

 Cat Naps: Are They Actually Sleeping?

 Cats have the ability to fall asleep quite easily—or do they?
-When your cat is in the resting with their eyes close and appears as if they are asleep, they are more resting than they are actually sleeping.
+When your cat is in resting with their eyes closed and appears as if they are asleep, they are more resting than they are actually sleeping.
 Your cat is predatory by nature.
-They need to possess the ability to awaken at a moment’s notice should something startle them, so often times they are snoozing rather than full on sleeping.
+They need to possess the ability to awaken at a moment’s notice should something startle them, so oftentimes they are snoozing rather than full-on sleeping.